lazorfuzz/liowebrtc/README.md

 # LioWebRTC
-An Electron-compatible WebRTC library that makes it easy to embed scalable peer to peer communication into React components.
+A WebRTC library that makes it easy to embed scalable peer to peer communication into UI components.

-LioWebRTC was built on SimpleWebRTC, and modified to be compatible with React, JSX, and Electron.
-It can also be configured for scalability using partial mesh networks, making it possible to emit data via data channels to thousands of peers in a room, while only needing to be connected to at least one other peer in the room.
+LioWebRTC works standalone, but it is also compatible with React, Vue, Electron, etc. It can be configured for scalability using partial mesh networks, making it possible to emit data to thousands of peers in a room, while only needing to be connected to at least one other peer in the room.

+Peers in a LioWebRTC partial mesh network can self-optimize by default; each peer caches portions of the entire p2p network, and sends their cached graphs to newly joined peers.
+That means a peer can build an almost complete view of the entire graph without having to query each node (+1 scalability 😉).

-[Click here](https://chatdemo.razorfart.com/) to see a chatroom demo built with React and LioWebRTC.
+[Click here](https://chatdemo.razorfart.com/) to see a chatroom demo built with LioWebRTC.

-[Click here](https://vchatdemo.razorfart.com/) to see a video conferencing demo app built with React and LioWebRTC.
+[Click here](https://vchatdemo.razorfart.com/) to see a video conferencing demo app built with LioWebRTC.

+## Using LioWebRTC with React
+React developers may want to take a look at [react-liowebrtc](https://github.com/lazorfuzz/react-liowebrtc).

 ## Usage